mrakgr/The-Spiral-Language/readme.md

 let (var_11: EnvStack0) = EnvStack0((var_9: int64), (var_10: int64))
 var_3.[int32 1L] <- var_11
 ```
 In layout types, literals and naked types become a part of the bigger type and are tracked at the type level.
+The individual variables are flattened and the intermediate structures are erased in the generated code, very similarly to how the arguments are handled in join points.

 The `packed_stack` layout is just there in case it might be necessary to pass a tuple over to the Cuda side.
 In most cases though, it makes more sense to use the default (non)layout and pass them as individual arguments.